 At Kansas State University, the aim of the Architectural Engineering (ARE) curriculum is to prepare entry-level engineers for the consulting engineering field who are well-grounded in the engineering specialties, but who also have an understanding of how the building is designed and built and how the engineering systems fit into the building.

-Architectural Engineering at Kansas State University is a five year program, accredited by the Engineering Accreditation Commission of ABET, www.abet.org, that integrates an engineering program with building systems courses.
+Architectural Engineering at Kansas State University is a program, accredited by the Engineering Accreditation Commission of ABET, www.abet.org, that integrates an engineering program with building systems courses.
 This course of study provides the theoretical tools required for engineering design and the ability to apply these tools to architectural structures to provide a completely functional building.

 An architectural engineer must be aware of the practical, functional and aesthetic possibilities of contemporary materials and mechanical, electrical and structural systems.
 As an important member of the building design team, the engineer must be able to create designs that will answer the economic, safety, environmental and aesthetic requirements of a project and must have a feeling for the total design.